ygidtu/transfer/README.md

 # pull files from the specific path of specific bucket with s3's specific profile to local
 transfer -i s3://profile/path --bucket bucket -o test_data

+# transfer also support neglect th -i and -o,
+# transfer will take 1st positional argument as source, the last one as target
+transfer test_data s3://profile/path
 ```

 > Note: transfer only support transfer files between local and aws s3, and the aws s3 credentials required to be properly configured between running transfer